codemeow/nesokia/utils/create/README.md

 ## Installation & Setup

-1. Copy the header directory into your project.
+1. Copy the utils/create directory into your project.
 The name of the copied directory doesn't matter.

 2. Change the `nsk_header_config.inc` configuration file.
     * Refer to `header/nsk_header_consts.inc` for available constant values when editing the configuration file.